jeffThompson/DesigningWithData/Exercises/DesignSprint.md

 ## 6. VALIDATE
 Our final step is to test with real users, in this case your fellow students.
-Next week, you'll get feedback from everyone on your work in progress, helping you improve your project and think about next steps.
+Lay out all the documents you created today plus your brief, then talk about your prototypes with the group.
+This is a great time to get specific feedback from everyone, helping you improve your initial ideas and think about next steps.
+Next week, we'll look at your work in progress as well: another chance for the validation step.

 ## RESOURCES